utterances/metroBPMapp/README.md

 ### Version History
 *1.0.4*
-- Metronome and Tempo Detection can now run in the background with Live Activity on your Lock Screen
+- Metronome and Tempo Detection can now run in the background with Live Activity on Lock Screen
 - Dynamic Island and watchOS Smart Stack support
 - Refined Zoomed mode to detect smaller tempo range
-- Frequently used tempo are now saved as home screen app shortcuts, accessible by tap-hold the app icon
+- Frequently used tempo now saved as home screen app shortcuts
 - Additional metronome sounds

 *1.0.3*